tfmorris/Names/README.md

 University Press, 1990."

 * _givenname\_orig.csv_ and _surname\_orig.csv_ contain the original core of
-the similar names tables.
+the names-variants tables.

-To create the similar names tables in the search module, first, SimilarNameAdder was used to add all names scoring above a threshold of 2.3 to each of the 70,000 most-frequent givennames and above a threshold of 0.7 to each of the 200,000 most-frequent surnames.
+To create the name-variants tables in the search module, first, SimilarNameAdder was used to add all names scoring above a threshold of 2.3 to each of the 70,000 most-frequent givennames and above a threshold of 0.7 to each of the 200,000 most-frequent surnames.
 For performance reasons,